Rodney Michael: Youth and college career

-College

 Michael attended the University of California, Santa Barbara in 2017 to play college soccer.
 Over four seasons with the Gauchos, Michael made 59 appearances, scoring 23 goals and tallying 15 assists.
 During his time at college, Michael earned accolades including Big West All-Freshman Team, All-Big West First Team and Big West Freshman of the Year in 2017, All-Big West First Team and All-Far West Region First Team in 2018, Top Drawer Soccer All-America Second Team and United Soccer Coaches All-Far West Region First Team in 2019.
 He didn't play a senior season due to the COVID-19 pandemic.

-Professional
+Club career

-Michael was tipped to be drafted in the 2021 MLS SuperDraft, but wasn't one of the 86 picks.
+Michael was tipped to be drafted in the 2021 MLS SuperDraft but wasn't one of the 86 picks.
 He spent time on trial with USL Championship side Pittsburgh Riverhounds in April 2021, but wasn't signed by the team.

 Michael spent time with amateur USL League Two side South Georgia Tormenta 2 before planning to play his senior college season later in 2021.
-However, South Georgia Tormenta's professional USL League One side opted to offer him a professional contract, and he signed with the club on June 7, 2021.
-He made his professional debut on June 19, 2021, appearing as a 56th-minute substitute during a 3–1 win over Greenville Triumph.
+However, South Georgia Tormenta's professional USL League One side opted to offer him a professional contract, and he signed with the club on 7 June 2021.
+He made his professional debut on 19 June 2021, appearing as a 56th-minute substitute during a 3–1 win over Greenville Triumph.
 He netted his first professional goal on 30 June 2021, scoring Tormenta's lone goal in a 2–1 loss to Toronto FC II.

-On March 22, 2022, Michael was transferred from Tormenta to USL Championship side Indy Eleven.
+On 22 March 2022, Michael was transferred from Tormenta to USL Championship side Indy Eleven.
 He left Indy Eleven following their 2022 season.

 Michael signed with FK Mornar of the Montenegrin First League in February 2023.

+After having spent the 2024–25 season at Safa in the Lebanese Premier League, Michael moved to Nejmeh in August 2025.

+International career

+Rodney was called up to the Sierra Leone national team for a set of 2023 Africa Cup of Nations qualification matches in September 2023.